 You can see where I added a little sharpie shiplap to fake a taller ceiling.
 That looked good but I wanted the room to look a little more classic so I opted to add peel and stick picture moulding instead.

-First let me show you what the corner of the bedroom used to look like around the windows.
+First let me show you what this area of the bedroom used to look like around the corner windows.

 This space was so inviting and I did love it, but we rarely used the space.
 That’s when I decided to move our bedroom around.

 Maybe I’m crazy for moving the bed, but we love all the floor space that we have now.
 Don’t judge my not so perfectly made bed or room. 🙂

 I still love the look of the wall, but now I have a new dilemma;

 How to decorate around a bed with a corner window

 I’ve been mulling over this one for weeks.

 A few thoughts came to mind.
 One involves a simple decor project I previously completed on another wall in this room.